PriestSexist/java-explore-with-me/README.md

 The service is also ready for use on the Docker platform;
 _______________________________________________________________

+## Launching
+[Docker](https://www.docker.com/) is required as a minimum for the service to work, Linux system or WSL to run a service in a container.

 ## Endpoints
 - [Main service API](./ewm-stats-service-spec.json)
 - [Statistics service API](./ewm-main-service-spec.json)